-The DP&E has now issued the Secretary’s Environmental Assessment Requirements for the project.
-The SEARs establish the issues that must be addressed and responded to in the Environmental Impact Statement.
+The DPE issued the Secretary’s Environmental Assessment Requirements for the project in December 2017.
+The SEARs established the issues that must be addressed and responded to in the Environmental Impact Statement.

 - State Significant Infrastructure Application

-Roads and Maritime submitted a State Significant Infrastructure Application with the Department of Planning and Environment (DP&E) early in the planning process to identify issues that must be addressed in the forthcoming Environmental Impact Statement (EIS) State Significant Infrastructure Applications.
+Roads and Maritime submitted a State Significant Infrastructure Application with the Department of Planning and Environment (DPE) early in the planning process to identify issues that must be addressed in the Environmental Impact Statement (EIS) State Significant Infrastructure Applications.